vidister/gimp-web/content/news/2016-10-06 Dialog Defaults/index.md

     <img src="{filename}gimp-2-9-5-filter-named-presets.jpg" alt="Adding a named preset for the Unsharp Mask filter in GIMP" width='975' height='442' />
 </figure>

 Early in the current development cycle we started porting existing GIMP filters to GEGL operations and using GEGL tool.
-This made it possible to automatically save each used combination as preset with a timestamp for a name, or manually &mdash; as a named preset.
+This made it possible to automatically save each used combination as preset with a timestamp for a name, or manually&mdash;as a named preset.
 If you've been using v2.9.2 or v2.9.4, you most likely benefit from that already.

 <figure>
     <img src="{filename}gimp-2-9-5-masks-in-xcf.jpg" alt="Using masks for digital photrography in GIMP" width='975' height='596' />
 </figure>

-The second part of improvements started with reviewing a [https://bugzilla.gnome.org/show_bug.cgi?id=759601](patch) submitted by Benoit Touchette.
+The second part of improvements started with reviewing a [patch](https://bugzilla.gnome.org/show_bug.cgi?id=759601) submitted by Benoit Touchette.
 The contributor came up with a clever idea to simplify adding new masks: clicking on layers' previews.
 Various modifier keys would additionally define whether you apply and remove the mask or just drop the mask entirely.

 <figure>
     <img src="{filename}gimp-2-9-5-easy-mask-create-tooltip.jpg" alt="Tooltips for handling masks quickly in GIMP" width='975' height='536' />